Authentic.

 Recycle When Possible

 • Metal tools and hardware: Most local recycling centers accept scrap metal.
 Toss old wrenches, rusted bolts, and metal shelving into a scrap bin instead of the trash.
+You may be able to make a few shekels at the scrap yard this way, too.

 • Electronics and batteries: Old chargers, cords, and small devices often contain materials that shouldn’t be thrown away.
 Check local e-waste recycling programs or big-box stores that offer drop-off bins.